 With our current Tetris guideline rules, players have developed many openers over the past decade.
-Some openers are made for fun and some openers are more practical then others; each opener has its own benefits and its own drawbacks.
-However, because of the huge number of openers that exist, it can be confusing for beginners to know which opener they should learn.
+Some openers are made for fun, and some openers are more practical than others; each opener has its benefits and drawbacks.
+However, because of the vast number of openers that exist, it can be confusing for beginners to know which opener they should learn.

 The purpose of this page is to show setups that are most widely used among players as their Tetris openers, depending on the order of pieces they get in their first starting bag.
 These openers should cover every possible opening bag sequence.

 TSD積み.
 TKI is a very popular opener where you can send a TSD from the start, and the only requirement of this opener is an early I. This opener allows the player to have a flat stack, which is great for both offense (easier to build subsequent TSDs) and defense (downstacking).